 ESTCP Strategy

-The Program’s goal is to identify and demonstrate the most promising innovative and cost-effective technologies and methods that address DoD’s high-priority environmental, resilience, and installation energy and water requirements.
+The Environmental Security Technology Certification Program (ESTCP) demonstrates and validates novel technologies at military installations.
 Projects conduct formal demonstrations at DoD facilities and sites in operational settings to document and validate improved performance and cost savings.
 To ensure the demonstrated technologies have a real impact, ESTCP collaborates with end users and regulators throughout the development and execution of each demonstration.
-Transition challenges are overcome with rigorous and well-documented demonstrations that provide the information needed by all stakeholders for acceptance of the technology.
+Transition challenges are overcome with rigorous and well-documented demonstrations that provide the information needed by all DoD partners for technology transition and adoption.

 ESTCP Process

-ESTCP issues an annual solicitation for proposals from the Federal government, academia, and industry and employs a competitive selection process to ensure that ESTCP funds high-quality demonstrations.
+ESTCP issues solicitations for proposals from the Federal government, academia, and industry and employs a competitive selection process to ensure high-quality demonstrations.
 ESTCP requires each project to develop a formal test and evaluation plan.
 Demonstration results are subject to rigorous technical reviews to ensure that the conclusions are accurate and well supported by data.
-As program goals and funding levels change, supplemental solicitations are occasionally necessary; these are announced on the web site and through the SERDP and ESTCP listserve.
+More information about solicitations and the ESTCP funding process is available at the Work With Us page on the SERDP and ESTCP website.

 Management Structure